139 million Nigerians living in poverty despite reform gains — World Bank

 The World Bank has called on Nigeria to ensure that the positive outcomes from its recent macroeconomic reforms translate into real improvements in citizens’ living standards, as new estimates show that about 139 million Nigerians are living in poverty.

-Country Director for Nigeria, Mathew Verghis, appealed on Wednesday during the launch of the latest Nigeria Development Update (NDU) report in Abuja.
+Country Director for Nigeria, Mathew Verghis, made the appeal on Wednesday during the launch of the latest Nigeria Development Update (NDU) report in Abuja.

 Verghis commended the federal government for implementing bold policy reforms — particularly the removal of petrol subsidy and exchange rate unification — noting that these actions have begun to stabilise the economy and lay a stronger foundation for long-term growth.